 Another 2020 study of young adults found that popular uses of CBD included stress relief, relaxation, and achieving better sleep.
 For people who find relief from CBD, the health benefits might include:

 - reduced reliance on drugs that cause unpleasant or harmful side effects

 However, some potential risks include:

 Driving or operating machinery: Although CBD tea does not cause a person to feel intoxicated, it can still induce sleepiness and slowed reflexes.
 Breastfeeding and pregnancy risks: There is insufficient research testing CBD in pregnant or lactating people to know if it is safe.
 Drug interactions: CBD may interact with alcohol and other drugs and intensify intoxication.
 It can also increase the risk of serious side effects.
-Interaction with prescription drugs is possible, while there is insufficient research to determine which medications are safe to use alongside CBD.
+Interaction with prescription drugs is possible, and there is insufficient research to determine which medications are safe to use alongside CBD.